hutscape/hutscape.github.io/_tutorials/hello-micropython-esp32s3.md

     ampy --port /dev/cu.usbserial-1410 run blink.py
     ```

-## Erase flash

-This method will rollback from Micropython to Arduino on ESP32
+## Rollback from Micropython to Arduino

 1. Plug in the board on the `UART` port
 1. Check the port address